Lunarbits222/Lunarbits222/README.md

 Interested parties can discover Lunarbits mint verification verified on many bitcoin runes explorers and decentralized wallets such as Xverse,  Unisat, MagicEden, OKX,   and including on Luminex where parties can inspect:

-1. Lunarbits initial closed mint. was on the final closed mint on August 02, 2024 lunarbits adnistratrators transferred all 222.222 million Lunarbits tokens to the initial treasury wallet
+1. Lunarbits initial closed mint. was on the final closed mint on August 02, 2024 lunarbits adnistratrators transferred all 222.222 million Lunarbits tokens to the initial treasury wallet.

 2. Luminex Explorer
 Allows the public to see overview of many Runes projects,and Runes and Ordinals addresses.
 With summaries as to holdings, estimated market cap net worth, and balances by wallet holders.